Oligopoly Collusion And Game Theory

 That’s why governments regulate oligopolies - monitoring for competition abuse and promoting transparency.

-Recap: The Oligopoly Survival Guide
+Recap for your IB Economics Course: The Oligopoly Survival Guide

 • A few firms hold major power